Future for Wildlife program aims to help region’s threatened species, ecosystems

 The Oregon Zoo is now accepting applications for its 2019 Future for Wildlife grants in support of animal conservation and wildlife welfare programs in the Pacific Northwest.

 "The Future for Wildlife program is designed to help protect threatened and endangered species and the ecosystems in which they live," said Dr. Nadja Wielebnowski, the zoo's conservation and research manager.
 "Thanks to our generous community, the Oregon Zoo has been able to provide grants for nearly 20 years to help save all kinds of animals, from tiny butterflies to wolverines."

-- Washington Department of Fish and Wildlife: $4,500 to support northern leopard frog egg-mass surveys and translocation.
+- Washington Department of Fish and Wildlife: $4,200 for expanding Oregon spotted frog habitat restoration.

 "These projects along with many others were funded through community support," said Julie Fitzgerald, director of the Oregon Zoo Foundation.
 "Thanks to that support, we're helping wildlife throughout the Pacific Northwest."

 The Future for Wildlife program — an ongoing partnership between the Oregon Zoo and the Oregon Zoo Foundation — provides grants to support wildlife conservation efforts.
 To learn more about supporting the program, contact the Oregon Zoo Foundation at 503-220-2493.